avinal/avinal.github.io/static/content/posts/gsoc/meeting-5.md

 ---
+category: gsoc
+date: 2021-06-29T23:22:00
+description: In this seventh meeting question related to installing the FOSSology were discussed.
+image: /images/tech-wallpaper-6.webp
+tags:
+- gsoc
+- FOSSology
 title: Coding Week 4 Meeting-1
-date: 2021-06-29 23:22
-tags: [gsoc, FOSSology]
-category: gsoc
-description: "In this seventh meeting question related to installing the FOSSology were discussed."
-image: "/images/tech-wallpaper-6.webp"
 ---

 In this seventh meeting question related to installing the FOSSology were discussed.